trangltth/Machine-Learning/data_scrapping/documentation/planning.md

 ##### Working Processing

-##### 2020-10-27
+##### 2020-10-28
-- commit project to git everyday
+- commit project to git(working)
+- analysis data topic
+    + optimize extract data processes for tweet.
+At present, number of records > 3000 rows, reduce number of tweets store in database everyday. extract data run everyday and get all data for user/tweet/list with insert, update actions
+- define more measure fields for tweets and users: follower_counts, favorite_counts

 - users table should be inserted from follower and following

-- add is_deleted field for lists, users, tweets tables
-    + add is_deleted field for tweets table

-- define more measure fields for tweets and users: follower_counts, favorite_counts
+- define when a user is deleted: follower and following(friend)

 * Tasks:
     - leaning python OOP